edgelesssys/ego/README.md

 * [vault](samples/vault) demonstrates how to port a Go application exemplified by Hashicorp Vault.

 ## Documentation
+* The [EGo API](https://pkg.go.dev/github.com/edgelesssys/ertgolib) provides access to *remote attestation* and *sealing* to your confidential app at runtime.
 * [`ego` command reference](doc/ego_cli.md)
-* The [EGo API](https://pkg.go.dev/github.com/edgelesssys/ertgolib) provides remote attestation and sealing
 * [Debugging](doc/debugging.md)